 Make a list of all updates, with the highest priority item at the top and the lowest at the bottom.
 Ask yourself, “If this were the last step in the process, what would I be willing to give up to get this feature?”

-Do a little research into which materials are readily available and how much they cost.
+Do some research into which materials are readily available and how much they cost.
 For big-ticket purchases, you may want to know the life expectancy or durability of the material.

 At this point, you’ll be able to set a realistic deadline for the entire process, but also consider setting mid-project deadlines.
 Think of each component as a mini project.